-Khalid Shah, PhD
+Khalid Shah, MS, PhD

 Successful treatment of brain tumors remains one of the greatest challenges in oncology.
 The recognition that different stem cell types, including neural stem cells (NSCs) can integrate appropriately throughout the mammalian brain following transplantation has unveiled new possibilities for their use in neural transplantation.
 Our laboratory has shown that different stem cell types home to sites of cerebral pathology and thus can be armed with therapeutic transgenes, a strategy that can be used to inhibit tumor growth by targeting angiogenesis or selectively inducing apoptosis in proliferating tumor cells in the brain.